Library Resources for A&HB 4024, Linguistic Foundations of Bilingual/Bicultural Education

 Education Research Complete – Provides indexing and abstracts for more than 2,100 journals, as well as full text for more than 1,200 journals, and includes full text for nearly 500 books and monographs.

 Linguistics and Language Behavior Abstracts – Abstracts and indexes the international literature in linguistics and related disciplines in the language science, including phonetics, phonology, morphology, syntax, and semantics; coverage from 1973 to present.

 MLA International Bibliography – Indexes critical materials on literature, languages, linguistics, and folklore; provides access to citations from worldwide publications, including periodicals, books, essay collections, working papers, proceedings, dissertations and bibliographies.
-Now searchable via the Ebsco interface in addition to the CSA one.
+Also searchable via ProQuest interface in addition to the Ebsco one.